 Is my purchase of Girl Scout Cookies tax-deductible?

-When you buy delicious Girl Scout Cookies, you’re powering new, unique, and amazing experiences for girls—experiences that broaden their worlds, help them gain essential life skills and entrepreneurial expertise, and prepare them to practice a lifetime of leadership.
-And guess what?
-Girl Scout Cookie proceeds stays local to make it all happen!
+When you buy delicious Girl Scout Cookies, you’re helping girls power new, unique, and amazing experiences for themselves and their troops—experiences that broaden their worlds, teach them essential skills, and launch them into a lifetime of leadership.

 Our cookies are on a mission: to help girls learn five skills that are essential to leadership, to success, and to life.